thirdbyte/androcker/README.md

 `curl -sL https://raw.githubusercontent.com/thirdbyte/androcker/master/install.sh | sudo bash`

 This might take variable time depending upon your Internet speed.
-It pulls the Docker images from Docker Hub that weighs around 4G.
+It pulls the Docker images from Docker Hub that weighs around 3.5G.

 ## Usage

 1. Fire up a terminal.
 2. Execute `androcker`.
-3. Launch any tool by executing them using their respective package names.
+3. Launch tools listed below by executing them using their respective package names.
 For an example: `frida`, `apktool`, `jadx-gui`, etc.
 4. You can save any file in the `/root` directory inside the container and find it at `/home/androcker` on your host Linux distribution.

 ## Tools